slatekit/kiit-site/src/hugo/slatekit-v3/content/info/updates.md

 # Status
 Slate Kit is in active development.
-As of January 2020, it is very stable and 1.0.0 versions of components will be released in the upcoming weeks.
+As of January 2021, it is very stable and 1.x versions of components have been released.
+There is also a Homebrew installer for Mac OS for using the Slate Kit CLI tool to create new projects.
 {{% break %}}

 # Releases
-In January 2020, stable 1.0.0 releases will be available of several Slate Kit architecture components.
 You can check the current releases at <a href="https://github.com/slatekit/slatekit/releases">Releases</a>
 {{% break %}}

 # Current
 Summary and status of all components available in Slate Kit.
 {{% sk-modules %}}
 {{% break %}}